 Figure 12: Monthly electricity consumption delta between 2015 and 2014 in CWE countries.
+Source: $\ensuremath{\mathsf{ENTSO-E}}$

+Production

-Source: ENTSO-E Production The supply side of the German and Dutch power systems are analyzed below.
+The supply side of the German and Dutch power systems are analyzed below.
 The following paragraphs provide an overview of the Dutch and German electricity production by looking at the three main drivers: generation stack, generation including renewable generation, and fuel prices.

-Dutch and German generation capacity The trend of increasing generation capacities based on renewable energy sources in Germany, which could be witnessed over the last years, continued in 2015.
+Dutch and German generation capacity

+The trend of increasing generation capacities based on renewable energy sources in Germany, which could be witnessed over the last years, continued in 2015.
 Figure 13 compares the operating capacities between 2014 and 2015, showing the transition from conventional to renewable.

 Power plants fired by oil, natural gas or hard coal and one nuclear power plant were shut down.
 Following the German political decision to gradually phase out nuclear until 2022, the power plant Grafenrheinfeld (1275 MW), located in the north of Bavaria was, shut down at the end of June 2015.

 In contrast, a high increase of renewable generation was observed.
 The offshore capacity in 2015 increased fourfold from 2014, with an absolute increase of more than 2 GW.

 Including generation capacities based on solar power, hydro and biomass, the addition of renewable generation came to more than 6.8 GW in compared with the 2.8 GW of nuclear and fossil-fuel power plants that were decommissioned.

 German Operating Generation Capacities

+Figure 13: German Operating Generation Capacities in 2014 (at 29 October 2014) and 2015 (at 10 November 2015) per fuel type and the changes in Generation Capacities in 2015.
+Source: Kraftwerkslisten der Bundesnetzagentur

+Figure 14 shows the development of operational generation capacity in the Netherlands.
+Overall in 2015 the coal-fired capacity decreased in the Netherlands as a result of the closing of three older coal-fired power plants with a combined power of 1.6 GW at the end of 2015 (officially at January 1st 2016).
+Since the hard coal-fired generation capacity increased in 2014 with 1.5 GW and the abovementioned closures to place at the end of 2015, the Dutch generation capacity throughout 2015 was characterized by a temporary higher share of coal-fired capacity.
+Operational capacity of gas-fired power plants showed an continuing decreasing trend with a reduction of 1.9 GW in 2014 followed by a reduction of 0.9 GW in 2015, of which 0.4 GW was mothballed.

-Figure 13: German Operating Generation Capacities in 2014 and 2015 per fuel type and the changes in Generation Capacities in 2015.
-Source: Kraftwerkslisten der Bundesnetzagentur Where hard coal capacity decreased in Germany, it increased in the Netherlands, as shown in Figure 14.
-In the last two years, about 3.3 GW of hard coal-fired power plants came into operation, 1.5 GW of which in 2015.
-The reverse trend occurred for gas-fired power plants with a reduction of 2.2 GW, 1.9 GW of which in 2015.
-Also in the Netherlands, the installed capacity of wind and solar increased in 2015.
-As in 2014, the installed capacity of solar panels grew by 350 MW, surpassing a total of 1 GW at the end of 2015.
-The generation capacities based on wind increased by more than 300 MW last year, reaching a total of more than 3 GW at the end of 2015.
-These additional capacities based on solar, wind and hard-coal substitute nearly 2 GW of gas-fired power plants, which were mothballed.
+Also in the Netherlands, the installed capacity based on wind and solar sources increased in 2015.
+The installed capacity of solar panels showed an estimated growth in 2015 of 0.35 GW resulting in a projected installed capacity of 1.4 GW at January 1st 2016.
+The generation capacities based on wind increased by 0.6 GW last year, reaching a total of more than 3.6 GW at the end of 2015.

 Dutch Operating Generation Capacities